 4.6.2.7.1 Designed to Maintain

-This evaporation formula allows the entry of the actual air velocity across the water surface.
+This evaporation formula from the ASHAE 2019 Applications Handbook allows the entry of the actual air velocity across the water surface.

 4.6.2.7.2 Minimum Outdoor Air Requirements

 During MAHC development, substantial numbers of public comments were received regarding the proposed increase, above ASHRAE 62.1 Standards of required outdoor air.
 The commenters noted that the requirements will result in increased costs for equipment and operation while lacking adequate data to support the increase.
 Based on the potential negative impact and the need for additional research and data to differentiate the causes and sources of indoor air quality problems on design criteria (e.g., design, inappropriate operation, inadequate maintenance), the MAHC decided to defer to ASHRAE 62.1 outdoor air requirements in final versions of the MAHC.
 The MAHC preserved the work done by the Technical Committee by moving the proposed code language for additional outdoor air to Appendix 2: Air Quality Formula along with preserving the corresponding Annex discussion.
 A research agenda should be developed and should be a priority to better address the contributing factors to indoor air quality problems and the appropriate design and operational requirements needed to address those factors.